Design, Construction, and Operation of the Small Wastewater Systems - 09...

 (2) Floor drain piping system undersized.

-(3) Drains from buildings discharge into basins with normally (or periodically) high-water levels, causing drains to back-up.
+(3) Drains from buildings discharge into basins with normally (or periodically) high-water levels, causing drains to

 (4) Lack of drains on chemical mix tanks.